 Each day involves experiments, as well as scientific reading and discussions with my supervisor about issues and progress.

 What did you study at uni?

-Bachelor of Biomedical Science, majoring in microbiology and immunology.
+Bachelor of Biomedical Science, majoring in genetics.